 This interactive 1-day workshop is for warehouse owners, operators, or labour providers into warehousing, to understand and manage the risk labour exploitation occurring in UK warehousing labour supply chains and operations

 It will help delegates understand how unethical recruitment practices and a lack of due diligence within the labour supply chain, can lead to exploitative labour practices prevailing within a warehousing workforce.
 It looks at how the worst forms of labour exploitation (modern slavery) can occur in the sector, what a businesses’ responsibility is to prevent it and protect workers, and how they should respond if identified.
-It also includes guidance on appropriate management of outsourced services to contractors, such as cleaning, catering, security and maintenance, where the risk is labour exploitation is equally significant.
+It also includes guidance on appropriate management of outsourced services to contractors, such as cleaning, catering, security and maintenance, where the risk of labour exploitation is equally significant.

 Forced labour and labour trafficking are hidden crimes undertaken by exploitative individuals and criminal gangs.
 Detected cases within the UK warehousing sector are escalating.
 Many businesses are not aware that this exploitation may be taking place within their operations and supply chains today, are unaware of their responsibilities and the risks the issues can pose to the business and workforce.